 The regulations may contain provisions that are necessary or convenient for dealing with matters concerning the transition from the provisions of any written law applying before commencement day to the provisions of this Act, including regulations made under this Act, applying after commencement day.

-Subdivision 2 — Transitional provisions arising from amendments made to other written laws by the Road Traffic (Consequential Provisions) Act 2008
+Subdivision 2 — Transitional provisions arising from amendments made to other written laws by the Road Traffic Legislation Amendment Act 2012

+[Heading amended by No. 8 of 2012 s.
+228.]

 165. Transitional regulations for laws other than road laws

-The regulations may contain provisions that are necessary or convenient for dealing with matters concerning the transition from the provisions of an Act before it was amended by the Road Traffic (Consequential Provisions) Act 2008 Part 3, to the provisions of the first mentioned Act as amended by the Road Traffic (Consequential Provisions) Act 2008 Part 3.
+The regulations may contain provisions that are necessary or convenient for dealing with matters concerning the transition from the provisions of an Act before it was amended by the Road Traffic Legislation Amendment Act 2012 Part 4, to the provisions of the first mentioned Act as amended by the Road Traffic Legislation Amendment Act 2012 Part 4.

+[Section 165 amended by No. 8 of 2012 s.
+229.]

-Division 2 — Amendments to regulations as a consequence of certain 2008 enactments
+Division 2 — Amendments to regulations as a consequence of certain enactments

+[Heading amended by No. 8 of 2012 s.
+230.]

 166. Power to make consequential amendments to regulations under any Act

 (1) The Governor, on the recommendation of the Minister to whom the administration of this Act is committed (the Minister), may make regulations amending subsidiary legislation made under any Act.

-(2) The Minister may make a recommendation under subsection (1) only if the Minister considers that each amendment proposed to be made by the regulations is necessary or desirable as a consequence of the enactment of this Act, the Road Traffic (Authorisation to Drive) Act 2008, the Road Traffic (Vehicles) Act 2008 or the Road Traffic (Consequential Provisions) Act 2008.
+(2) The Minister may make a recommendation under subsection (1) only if the Minister considers that each amendment proposed to be made by the regulations is necessary or desirable as a consequence of the enactment of this Act, the Road Traffic (Authorisation to Drive) Act 2008, the Road Traffic (Vehicles) Act 2012 or the Road Traffic Legislation Amendment Act 2012.

 (3) Nothing in this section prevents subsidiary legislation from being amended in accordance with the Act under which it was made.